magicicada/cp/course_documents/assessments/assignments/assign-1/assign-1-spec.md

 Which should for that input give me
 `true,1`
  indicating that the solution the model found is a k distance dominating set (the 'true') and that it is of size 1.
-I would then use that for determining a grade.
+I would then use that for determining a grade, based on the number of instances that your model solves correctly and whether they are correct in both being a distance dominating set and in being minimal.

 I will use several different input files, all with the same format as `sample-input-file-1.dzn`